 Traditionally, care businesses have relied on referrals from local authorities as their main source of clients.

-With these scary statistics, care home and home care businesses cannot solely rely on the councils.
+With these shocking statistics, care home and home care businesses cannot solely rely on the councils.
 Care businesses need to attract private clients in order to grow.

 - Pay Your Staff.
 (Retention & Job Satisfaction)